By Declan Fry

 It is often said that Australia is a nation of migrants.
 But Australia was a multicultural country long before migrants arrived.
 It is estimated that over 500 language groups held title to land prior to colonisation.
 Aboriginal and Torres Strait Islander peoples owned, lived on, and were taught knowledge of particular tracts of ‘country’ – the term used to refer to one’s territory/land of origin, or a person connected to that same piece of land.

-This is reminiscent of a quote that sits in the offices of the Fitzroy Learning Network (FLN), an organisation dedicated to helping migrants in Australia.
+There is a quote that sits in the offices of the Fitzroy Learning Network (FLN), an organisation dedicated to helping migrants in Australia.
 Often attributed to Murri artist and activist Lilla Watson, its origins remain somewhat unclear:

 The FLN’s work is deeply imbricated in questions of place and belonging.
 A large part of their mission is to empower people and give them a voice in the community.